ssc-spc-ccoe-cei/gcp-documentation/Onboarding/Client.md

 ## <a name='Createtier2monorepo'></a>1.
 Create `tier2` monorepo

-- For Experimentation, we do not require this step as all packages are deploy in a single monorepo `gcp-experimentation-tier1`.
+- For Experimentation, you do not require this step as all packages are deploy in a single monorepo `gcp-experimentation-tier1`.

 - For Dev, PreProd and Prod, follow the "Create New Deployment Monorepo" section in [Repositories.md](./Repositories.md) to create one `gcp-<client-name>-tier2` monorepos.

 ## <a name='BuildtheClientLandingZone'></a>2.
 Build the Client Landing Zone

-We will build the client landing zone by adding packages to the `tier1` and `tier2` monorepos.
+You will build the client landing zone by adding packages to the `tier1` and `tier2` monorepos.

 At a high level, the process below needs to be completed for each package :